DOME-4-0/hackathon-3/docs/script.md

   * CMCL connector provides emission simulation data
   * given the label (e.g. CO or SO2), search Chemeo and/or Pubchem GHS for more data
   * combine them in a Jupyter notebook (a new "app")
-3. Documentation building from a user perspective (Willem/Bijan)
+3. Documentation building from a user perspective (Willem,Treesa)